Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Sixth Category: Day and Swing Trading

-Extended Hours: E*Trade clients can buy and sell securities from 7 o’clock in the morning until 8 o’clock in the evening, Eastern Standard Time.
-A small group of ETF’s is available around the clock, 5 days a week. tasty offers securities trading from 8:30 am until 5:00 pm and crypto trading nearly 24/7.
+Extended Hours: E*Trade clients can trade securities from 7 AM to 8 PM Eastern Time.
+A small set of ETFs is available 24 hours a day, 5 days a week. tastytrade offers securities trading from 8:30 AM to 5:00 PM and crypto trading almost 24/7.

-Shorting: Bearish positions are permissible at both firms.
-Neither broker-dealer has a short locate widget.
+Shorting: You can take bearish positions at both.
+Neither has a short locate tool.

-Routing Fees and Rebates: Not available at either firm.
+Routing Fees and Rebates: Not available at either.

 Winner: E*Trade